TimoSci/eth-validator-checklist/README.md

-A Ruby script that runs through a **pre flight checklist** to test whether a ETH2 Linux staking node is set up correctly.
+A Ruby script that runs an Ethereum Validator node through a **pre flight checklist**.

 ## Requirements